SiegeEngineers/WololoKingdoms/README.md

 ## How to use (with Voobly)
 [Download the latest release](https://github.com/Tails8521/WololoKingdoms/releases), extract it into your "Age2HD" folder, launch WololoKingdoms.exe, then copy the content of the "WololoKingdoms/out" folder to your AOE2 folder, (you should have Voobly Mods folder next to Taunt, Support, Sound etc. The folder structure should look like this: Voobly Mods/AOC/Data Mods/WololoKingdoms African Kingdoms) then you can use it as a mod in Voobly.
-If you're using HD edition with the HD compatibility patch to run the game with Voobly, rename or remove the `compatslp` folder, otherwise you will have interface issues with most of the civs.
+- If you're using HD edition with the HD compatibility patch to run the game with Voobly, rename or remove the `compatslp` folder, otherwise you will have interface issues with most of the civs.
+Voobly may throw [this error message](https://i.imgur.com/zCj3NcM.png) at you but it can safely be ignored.

 ## How to use (without Voobly)
 [You will need UserPatch](http://userpatch.aiscripters.net/)